 Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-Presented below is the minimum rating required by (where applicable) the California Government Code, the Agency's investment policy, or debt agreements, and the actual rating for each investment type as of June 30, 2019.
+Presented below is the minimum rating required by (where applicable) the California Government Code, the Agency's investment policy, or debt agreements, and the actual rating for each investment type as of June 30, 2020.

-Rat ıngs as of Fiscal Year E nd

-Investment Minimum Legal Exempt From Not

-Type Amount Amount Rating AAA AA A Rated

-Equity in County Pool \$ 379,869 N/A \$ - \$ 379,869 \$ - . \$ - \$ -
+Ratings as of Fiscal Year End Investment Type Equity in Amount Minimum Legal Rating Exempt From Disclosure AAA AA A Not Rated County Pool \$ 707,256 N/A \$ - \$ 707,256 \$ - \$ - \$ - Total 707,256 \$ - \$ 707,256 \$ - \$ \$ -

 The Agency categorizes its fair value measurements within the fair value hierarchy established by the generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 These principles recognize a three-tiered fair value hierarchy.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are similar other observable inputs; Level 3 inputs are significant unobservable inputs.
-The Agency had an investment in the San Diego County Investment pooled cash, however, this external pool is exempt from being measured under Level, 1, 2, or 3.
+The Agency had an investment in the San Diego County Investment pooled cash, however, this external pool is exempt from being measured under Level, 1, 2, or 3